EdDataScienceEES/tutorial-nicolelikesharks/index.md

 <a href="#section1"></a>
 ## 1. Downloading data

- It might seem daunting to find datasets in the huge realm we call the internet, but thanks to open source databases such as [GBIF] (https://www.gbif.org/) and [OBIS (https://obis.org/), we can easily download the species occurence data we need.
-In this tutorial we've already downloaded the [whale shark occurrence dataset]() in this [GitHub folder]().
-As for our environmental predictor data, we've also downloaded them from Bio-ORACLE [here]().
+ It might seem daunting to find datasets in the huge realm we call the internet, but thanks to open source databases such as [GBIF](https://www.gbif.org/) and [OBIS](https://obis.org/), we can easily download the species occurence data we need.
+In this tutorial we've already downloaded the [whale shark occurrence dataset](https://github.com/nicolelikesharks/tutorial_SpatialData2/blob/main/whale_sharks_ningaloo.csv) in this open [GitHub folder](https://github.com/nicolelikesharks/tutorial_SpatialData2).
+As for our environmental predictor data, we've also downloaded them from Bio-ORACLE into the same folder.

 First, open `RStudio`, create a new script by clicking on `File/ New File/ R Script`.
 If you are unfamiliar with `RStudio` and don't know where to start, this introductory [tutorial](https://ourcodingclub.github.io/tutorials/intro-to-r/index.html) might help!
 Next set the working directory like so: